South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 3. Off-label prescription drug coverage

 Small companies don’t have to provide insurance coverage for their workers.
 But for those South Dakota companies that want to, there are helpful resources.
-For example, suppose you want to provide coverage through SHOP (Small Business Health Options Program) and have fifty or fewer employees.
-In that case, you can access qualifying plans through the marketplace or by talking to your representative at Taylor Benefits Insurance.
+For example, suppose you want to provide coverage through SHOP (Small Business Health Options Program) and have fifty or fewer workers.
+In that case, you can access qualifying plans through the marketplace or by talking to your representative at Taylor Benefits.

-If you provide a SHOP plan, you must offer it to all eligible employees (those working at least thirty hours per week).
+If you provide a SHOP plan, you must offer it to all eligible crew members (those working at least thirty hours per week).
 Also, at least seventy percent of your eligible employees must enroll through your program or have insurance through another channel.

 For small companies with fewer than 25 workers, tax credits may be available to support your administrative costs.